uxuycom/uxuy-docsite/docs/privacy.md

 sidebar_position: 8
 ---
 # UXUY Privacy Policy
-This Privacy Policy describes how UXUY (referred to in this Privacy Policy as "App," "Company," "Service," "We," "Us," or "Our,") collects information when you use the App (separately and collectively as the "Service").
+This Privacy Policy describes how UXUY (referred to in this Privacy Policy as "App," "Company," "Services," "We," "Us," or "Our,") collects information when you use the App (separately and collectively as the "Services").
 It also explains how we use and disclose the information we collect from you, and your rights in relation to that information.

-By accessing, visiting or using the Service, you expressly consent to our collection, storage, use and disclosure of your information as described in this Privacy Policy.
+By accessing, visiting or using the Services, you expressly consent to our collection, storage, use and disclosure of your information as described in this Privacy Policy.
 Please note that if you disagree with anything in this Privacy Policy, you must not use the Service.

-Information Collected through the Service.

-Information You Directly and Voluntarily Provide to Us.
+** Information Collected through the Services & Information You Directly and Voluntarily Provide to Us. **

 If you are a user of the App, we may collect information that you provide to us when you communicate with any of our departments such as customer service or technical services.
-If you sign up to access our Service , you may be required to provide an email address or other personal or non-personal information as part of the registration process.
+If you sign up to access our Services, you may be required to provide an email address or other personal or non-personal information as part of the registration process.

-Information Automatically Collected Through the Service.
+** Information Automatically Collected Through the Services. **

-We automatically collect information about you when you use the Service.
+We automatically collect information about you when you use the Services.
 If you access the Service through a mobile device, we may be able to identify the general location of your mobile device.
 We will collect information including, but not limited to: your mobile device’s brand, model, operating system, resolution, screen size, system version, Bluetooth settings, internet connection, mobile device’s Android Advertising ID, your IP address, your mobile country code, and your identity.
 We will also request access to your photos, media and files, your device’s camera, your Wi-Fi connection information and your device ID.

 You may be able to limit the amount of information collected from your device (computer, phone, or tablet) with us by adjusting your mobile device’s settings.

 How We Use the Information We Collect.

-We use the information we gather through the Service to help us better understand how the Service and our products and services are being used.
-By identifying patterns and trends in usage, we are able to better design the Service and our products and services to improve your experience.
+We use the information we gather through the Service to help us better understand how the Services and our products and services are being used.
+By identifying patterns and trends in usage, we are able to better design the Services and our products and services to improve your experience.
 We may also use this information for commercial and marketing purposes, as described below.

 How We Share Your Information with Third Parties.